ethereumsec/course/README.md

-# Block Secured website

-The website for Block Secured ([https://blocksecured.com](https://blocksecured.com)).

-It pulls in content from the [curriculum repo](https://github.com/blocksecured/curriculum) and [blog repo](https://github.com/blocksecured/blog).

-## Introduction

-Block Secured is an open-source education in blockchain and smart contract security.

-The aim is to provide a comprehensive curriculum for free, targeting existing security professionals who are just new to these concepts.
+# Ethereum Security Course

+This is an open source education around Ethereum security which lives at https://ethsec.io/course.

+It is meant to bring "traditional" application security engineers up to speed.

+This is *not* a course in becoming a security engineer from scratch.

 ## History

-Block Secured was started by [Randy Gingeleski](https://github.com/gingeleski) as a means to share notes and help others learn faster.
+This course and the wider Ethereum Security Blog site were started by [Randy Gingeleski](https://github.com/gingeleski) as a means to share notes and help others learn.

-The effort was heavily inspired by [The Odin Project](https://github.com/theodinproject) which Randy used to learn web development.
+This effort was heavily inspired by [The Odin Project](https://github.com/theodinproject) which Randy used to learn web development.

 ## Contributing

 Now it's your turn to be part of the story.
-Block Secured depends on open source contributions to grow, improve, and thrive.
+The website depends on open source contributions to grow, improve, and thrive.

 ### Repos

-Anything specific to the project's web application should be linked to this repo.
+Quick note on the whole website's repo organization.

-Blog content - news, shorter-term info, specific how-to's - should be attributed to that repo.
+Blog content should be attributed to that [**parent repo**](https://github.com/ethereumsec/ethereumsec.github.io).

-And curriculum/course content should be attributed to that repo.
+Curriculum/course content should be attributed *here*.

 ### Issues

-This is the easiest way to contribute!
-Simply open an issue in any of the repos with your suggestion, bug, or idea.
+Easiest way to contribute.
+Open an issue in any of the repos with a suggestion, bug, or idea.

 ### Pull requests